Information for Accountants

 Can a Deed of Assurance be provided by the beneficiaries of a trustee company that is trading in partnership with the licensee?

-No, the beneficiaries of the trustee company are outside the stated relationships in Table 1 of the Minimum Financial Requirements.
+No, the beneficiaries of the trustee company are outside the stated relationships in Section 17C of the Queensland Building and Construction Commission (Minimum Financial Requirements) Regulation 2018.